-2565 Grades 10-12 5 pds/week/all year 1 credit This honors course is designed to meet the state of Maryland's graduation requirement as an American government credit.
+This honors course is designed to meet the state of Maryland's graduation requirement as an American government credit.
 This course is the second of three social studies courses required by MSDE.
 It is taught at a level more challenging and rigorous than a regular course of study.
 This course places emphasis upon higher order thinking and writing skills as they relate to the American government.
 Principles and origins of American government are explored.
 Historical, economical, and geographical themes are also discussed as they relate to the origins of our American government and political system.
-Students entering 9th grade in school year 2013-2014 and beyond MUST pass the Government High School Assessment (HSA) testing requirement.